 One of the key changes in the study focuses on the wall opposite the desk.
 I’ve struggled with this side of the room since we moved into the house, as hubby insisted on having a TV facing the desk.
 Given that it was his one request in a house full of rooms, I could hardly argue.
 But it left the awkward problem of how to arrange the furniture on that wall.

 In particular, we needed seating, and I was never quite happy with the ottoman I had previously placed there.
-(See it HERE.)
+(See it HERE.
+The room has changed quite a bit since then.)
 The new settee is far more comfortable and the higher back looks more natural with the TV placement.

 The second thing I was intent on changing was the pair of globe lamps (which can be seen at the same link above).
 I loved them when I bought them, in fact I still like them very much, but they simply did not work in the room.
 I wanted a cozier feel, more lush and classic.
 The lamps I selected have a more French feel and work perfectly with the style of the rest of the room, a healthy mix of feminine and French, with rugged and time worn.

-The cream velvet pumpkins add a lovely note of autumn to the neutral toned room, sitting well with the burlap in the pillows and lampshades.
+The cream velvet pumpkins add a lovely note of autumn to the neutral toned room, sitting well with the burlap lampshades and autumnal pillows.

 A subtle but significant change, which I nearly forgot to mention, is the revision we made to the wall color.
 Previously a pale yellow, I painted this room the same Tapestry Beige that I have in much of the house now.
 It provides a far better backdrop for the French desk, which defines the character of the space and keeps the gilded pieces a tad more subdued.